What's New!

 plots, even love affairs, but paid little attention to other factors which had

-a major impact on the rise and fall of the empires of the past.
-Today one of the
+a major impact on the rise and fall of great empires.

-pestilence spread again and returned once more in 1714.
 All knew what had happened in Rome in 596:

-St Gregory the Great while praying for the cessation of a plague at the head of
+St. Gregory the Great, while praying for the cessation of a plague at the head of

 a procession, saw an angel in the act of sheathing his sword, a sign that the